 The decline in traffic during the COVID-19 pandemic has negatively impacted the skills and knowledge of some aviation professional due to a period of inactivity or not having the chance to work at all.
-This article will help you to do the following:
+The previously published Safety Issue Report on Skills and Knowledge degradation has now been updated to reflect the latest situation.
+It aims to help you to do the following:

 - Understand the different aspects of skills and knowledge degradation.